Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

+We mention that both of the partial-decoupling approximation and the classical limit imply $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]=0$.
+The second line of Eq.
+(14) imposes a third condition for the imaginary parts, while in the classical limit, the reality of the saddle-point times $t'_s$ is assumed, which leaves two equations for one real unknown, viz. the time $t'$.
 In Sec.
 III, we will compare the predictions of Eq.
 (15) and Eq.
-(17) with the local most-probable tunneling routes in OTC, which we will discuss below.
-These comparisons provide insights into properties of 2D tunneling.
+(17) with the local most-probable tunneling route in OTC, which we will discuss below.